 - Customer Contact Information: Phone number, email address, and billing/shipping address are especially important for high-value transactions.

 - Card Information: Name as it appears on the card, expiration date, credit card number, and CVV code should all be required in order to further determine that the customer is in possession of the card.

 Whether a card is present or not, businesses that handle credit card information must be PCI compliant.
 All business practices need to be compliant with the security standards set forth by the payment industry.

 Business owners can become compliant by taking a quick questionnaire.
-Members with Fattmerchant are guided through this process by their account manager so all of our members and their customers stay safe and secure!
+Members with Stax are guided through this process by their account manager so all of our members and their customers stay safe and secure.

 Ways You Can Accept CNP Transactions

 Although CNP transactions might sound a little scary, many business models require them in order to be successful.
-At Fattmerchant, we offer various ways to securely accept CNP transactions.
+At Stax, we offer various ways to securely accept CNP transactions.

 If you’re looking for an online gateway for your eCommerce business, we’ll build you one of the most trusted payment gateways in the industry – our partner Authorize.net.

-The Fattmerchant Virtual Terminal helps business send invoices and accept payment for them all online.
-Users can also set recurring schedules and automatic billing through the platform, getting you paid faster!
+The Stax Platform helps businesses send invoices and accept payment for them all online.
+Users can also set recurring schedules and automatic billing through the platform, getting you paid faster.

-To understand how our Fattmerchant payment solutions can improve your business operations, feel free to contact us for a free consultation today.
-We will be glad to discuss your needs and deploy our services for your business right away.
+Stax offers the greatest level of PCI security to guarantee that sensitive information is held to PCI compliance standards.
+To understand how Stax’ payment solutions can improve your business operations, contact us for a custom savings quote today.
+We will be glad to discuss your needs and how Stax’ integrated solutions can help.